WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/California/WaterAllocation/ReadME.md

 - Any record with a 'RIPERIAN', 'PRE1914' or 'Statement of Div and Use' are considered Riparian rights and we want to include into WaDE.
 Will allow for exceptions.
 - Any Record with a blank or nan value, replace with a 0 if numeric, or "WaDE_Unspecified" if string or object.
 - Inspect output dataframe for additional errors / datatypes.
-- Export output dataframe as new csv file, *Pwr_CAMain.csv*.
+- Export output dataframe as new csv file, *Pwr_CAMain.zip*.

 ***